reuniware/CryptoForex-Trader-Framework/AI/AI-BTCUSDT/readme.md

 I am based in France near Paris and I can meet you in all Europe.

-I can create a Deep Learning model for any financial asset in approximatively 10 days for $4900, with an accuracy of 95% in the predicted prices.
+I can create a Deep Learning model for any financial asset in approximatively 10 days for $4900, with an accuracy of 95% in the predicted prices for short term investments.